Great content delivered right to your mailbox

 1. Remote work is here to stay

-Considering only remote work that can be done without a loss of productivity or efficiency, the McKinsey Global Institute found that 20-25% of the workforce in advanced economies could work remotely between 3-5 days a week.
-This is 4-5 times higher than pre-pandemic levels.
+Considering only remote work that can be done without a loss of productivity or efficiency, the McKinsey Global Institute found that 20-25% of the workforce in advanced economies could work remotely three-to-five days a week.
+This is four-to-five times higher than pre-pandemic levels.
 As such, this could set in motion a huge shift in where work takes place.
 Individuals and companies alike are expanding outward from cities into suburbs and towns, and this will likely continue.
 While it’s of course possible that shutdown-era levels of remoteness will shrink a bit as the world recovers its mojo, remote work will still be a popular way to go.

-1. Hybrid models are the new sweet spot
+2. Hybrid models are the new sweet spot

-1. Traveling while working will become more commonplace
+3. Traveling while working will become more commonplace

-Remote work, for many, involves a home office of sorts (and, depending on the Covid protocols in place where you are, maybe the occasional café).
-But many have grown extra weary of lockdowns and general limitations, and have already made plans to join the ranks of the ‘digital nomad,’ as it were.
-In other words, a surge in the number of people who continuously travel and work remotely from a cabin in Vermont or a cafe in Greece is expected to grow.
+Remote work, for many, involves a home office of sorts (and, depending on the COVID protocols in place where you are, maybe the occasional café).
+But many have grown extra weary of lockdowns and general limitations, and have already made plans to join the ranks of the digital nomad, as it were.
+In other words, a surge in the number of people who continuously travel and work remotely from a cabin in Vermont or a café in Greece is expected to grow.

 According to Vrbo’s 2022 Trend Report, 44% of employees with families are now more likely to work remotely from a place that’s not their own home—with their families in tow.
 People are taking advantage of the ability to work from anywhere by turning changes of scenery into vacations for their families.
 Plus, families are staying at vacation homes longer—there has been a 68% increase in 21-30-day stays.
 To add to this, undated searches rose by 33% year over year, showing that families are not feeling tied to only taking trips during school breaks or company holidays.
 As if to emphasize this, 43% of parents are more likely to let their kids skip school for travel.
 Facts are facts: people’s priorities have changed, as have their concepts of work-life balance.